dennislee22/dennislee22.github.io/docs/cdppvc/gpuocp.md

     ![](../../assets/images/gpu/gpuocpsession1.png)

 3. Create a new Python file and run the following script.
 Also, open the terminal session and run `nvidia-smi` tool.
-Note that the output shows the Nvidia GPU card details.
+The output shows the Nvidia GPU card details.

     ```yaml
     !pip3 install torch